 Agretti is also known as monk’s beard or barba di frate.
 It’s a little like samphire and has a lovely firm texture.
-It’s native to Mediterranean seashores.
-Nowadays, it is picked wild or cultivated, sometimes in large greenhouses.
-In ancient times it would have been collected as winter greens.
-To prepare, in one motion cut off the bottom of the bundle to remove the roots, then rinse.
+The plant is native to Mediterranean seashores.
+In ancient times it would have been foraged and eaten as a useful green in the winter.
+Nowadays, agretti is either picked wild or cultivated, sometimes in large greenhouses.
+To prepare, hold a bunch of agretti in your hand and cut off the roots, then rinse.

-Mixed into pasta (see julskitchen.com for a couple of great recipes)
+Mixed into pasta or stir through risottos (see julskitchen.com for a couple of recipes).

-In this article in Red magasine, chef Florence Knight says: “'I’ve been using agretti, or monks beard, for years and its arrival, along with rhubarb, heralds the end of winter, which is always joyful.
-It’s especially prized in Italy where it is traditionally paired with anchovies, bacon, chilli and olive oil. … The flavour is a little more grassy than spinach and it is much more succulent.
+In this article in Red magasine, chef Florence Knight says: “'I’ve been using agretti, or monks beard, for years … It’s especially prized in Italy where it is traditionally paired with anchovies, bacon, chilli and olive oil. … The flavour is a little more grassy than spinach and it is much more succulent.
 I prefer it to have a slight crunch but you can cook it until it is soft and noodley.
 I like to serve it wilted with clams, cooked in chilli and lemon spooned over a creamy burrata or as a little side dish with melted anchovies, garlic and olive oil.'